Houndor/OpenPoly-StudentPerformance/README.md

 # OpenPoly-StudentPerformance
-Small project to manipulate student data with a c# from end
+Small project to manipulate student data with a c# front end